-The final plan is only publicly available in Spanish
+The final plan is publicly available in Spanish and English.

 Before the final plan was submitted to the Commission in early April 2020, another public consultation was held on the plan between 23 January - 14 March 2020.
 This consultation took place in the form of the Strategic Environmental Assessment (SEA) procedure.

 The final NECP does not provide details on how the multilevel dialogue occurred.
 It is only mentioned that the Government engaged with its regions and autonomous communities through the Commission for the Coordination of Climate Change Policies.

 No public consultations were held before the submission of the draft plan, but two public consultations, one in early 2019 and one in early 2020 (SEA procedure), were held before submitting the final NECP.